rubenseyer/pistophylax/README.md

 We automatically infer the form of the conclusion from parse trees of the premises; in this case, P and Q are both propositional atoms, but from the perspective of `→e` they could just as well be arbitrary formulas.

 In this proof, we also have a subproof delimited by `assume` and `end`.
-The subproof allows us to introduce a single `assumption`, with the caveat that the subproof becomes a closure for the inner proof lines.
+The subproof allows us to introduce a single `assumption` (or `as` for short), with the caveat that the subproof becomes a closure for the inner proof lines.
 Thus we cannot refer to these lines from outside.
 However, we can refer to the subproof as a whole using square brackets: our application of `→i` refers to `[..]`, the last subproof completed.
 The subproof concludes, assuming `P`, that `R` holds, and so we may apply the rule and conclude `P → R`.